For children from birth to 3 1/2 years old

 Who can we help?

-The Early Intervention Program is for families with a child from birth to 3 ½ years old who:
+The Early Intervention Program is for families with a child from birth to 3 ½ years old who is experiencing delays in two or more areas of development and/or has a diagnosed disability.

 Early Intervention is a voluntary program designed to provide support to families who have questions or concerns regarding their child’s development.

 Once eligibility for the program has been determined, Early Intervention Consultants may:

 - Visit with you at our office in St. Albert, your home, or a community playgroup that you are attending with your child.
 Frequency of visits is determined by need and available resources.

 - Use a Developmental Screening Tool to help identify areas of strength and areas that could benefit from support.